 Enrique played 218 matches across all competitions for Real Madrid and scored 18 goals.

 After a year out of the game, Enrique was coaxed back into management by the Royal Spanish Football Federation, who appointed him as national team manager in July 2018.

 As a player, Enrique had been a Spain stalwart, appearing in three World Cups and the 1996 European Championship.
 He had also been a member of the Spain Under-23 side that won the country their first gold medal in the men's soccer competition.

 Enrique experienced the high of scoring his first international goal in his first World Cup and the low of catching an elbow from Italy's Mauro Tassotti in Spain's 2-1 quarter-final defeat in 1994.
 The blow left Enrique bleeding from the mouth, one of the most iconic images from a memorable tournament in the United States.

-He played 62 internationals for Spain, scoring 12 times, but success in major tournaments eluded the country during his career.
+He played 62 internationals for Spain, scoring 12 times, but success in major tournaments eluded the country during his playing career.

 When he was appointed as Spain boss in 2018, Enrique was tasked with restoring a team that had slid away from the top of the pile after their 2010 World Cup win.

 His first task was the inaugural UEFA Nations League, in which Spain delivered a mixed bag of performances.
 His first spell as manager was tainted by a serious illness in the Enrique family.

 Enrique confirmed the tragic death of his nine-year-old daughter in August 2019, a few months after stepping down as Spain manager.

 Spain had yet to appoint a full-time replacement for Enrique when the manager agreed to resume his duties in early 2020.
 His former No. 2 Roberto Moreno had ensured that Spain qualified for Euro 2020 comfortably on top of their group.